hackersdelima/gateways/README.md

 An open-source object-relational mapping (ORM) framework i.e. Hibernate is used that simplifies data persistence by mapping Java objects to relational database tables.
 - ## Swagger Documentation
 Swagger documentation, open-source toolset is used to describe, document, and interact with RESTful APIs, simplifying API development and consumption.
+You can check-into the swagger from url `http://localhost:8088/swagger-ui.html`
 ```xml
 <dependency>
             <groupId>io.springfox</groupId>